-9. The best of Romania means MUCH more than Dracula Castle
+9. Romania means MUCH more than Dracula

 Romania is very popular thanks to vampire stories surrounding Bran Castle also known by its tourist name Dracula's Castle.
 But there's so much more to our country than doing a castle tour or the massive Palace of Parliament.
 Romanian cities have a vibe of their own which is worth experiencing but if you want to see the major tourist attractions in Romania you need to travel deeper in the country to the regions of Transylvania, Bukovina or Maramures.
 Romania's major attractions, unspoilt natural beauty and true local life is best experienced outside of major cities - just have a look at the map of Romania to see for yourself.